The Famous Chronicle of King Edward the First

 The Famous Chronicle of King Edward the First, sirnamed Edward Longshankes, with his returne from the holy land.
 ALSO THE LIFE OF LLEVELLEN rebell In Wales.
 Lastly, the sinking of Queen Elinor, who sunck at Charingcrosse, and rose againe at Pottershith, now named Queenehith. is a play by George Peele, published 1593, chronicling the career of Edward I of England.

 Editions

 A quarto edition duly appeared with the date 1593, printed by Abel Jeffes and sold for him by William Barley in Gracechurch Street.
 Copies of this edition are preserved in the Bodleian Library and the British Museum.
-These editions are composed with tolerable care but representing a very corrupt text.
+These editions are composed with tolerable care but represent a very corrupt text.
 A second edition appeared in 1599.

 Plot

 The play concentrates on the power struggle between Edward I and Llywelyn ap Gruffudd, also glancing at the reign and fall of John Balliol.
 The play's presentation of Llywelyn's life while in rebellion against Edward is based on the legend of Robin Hood.
 Although some sympathy is extended to the Welsh the playwright effectively endorses the aim of uniting Britain by force.

 Heavily influenced by ballads, the play is rambling and episodic.
 It has been argued that the text is corrupt and that Peele did not write certain scenes, particularly a (ballad-based) deathbed confession by Queen Eleanor that of all her children, only the last, Edward of Caernarfon, is her husband's.

 The first editor to break the play into scenes was Arthur Henry Bullen.
 The following scene breaks are based on Frank S. Hook's 1961 Yale University Press edition (spelling of character names is based on the original):